overlaylink

 AC: That might be the most ridiculous publishing story I've ever heard. *Laughs* How has the publishing process been so far?

-BG: Baker & Taylor has been a dream to work with.
+BG: Paw Prints Publishing has been a dream to work with.
 Getting traditionally published was a miracle for me.
-I was so excited, and it all felt like such a convergence of synchronicities and coincidences.
+I was so excited, and it all felt like such a convergence of synchronicities.

-The editing process was tough.
-Honestly, though.
-I had no idea how much my original piece would be changed.
-There was a lot of push-pull, and sometimes I still have the urge to ask for edits.
+The editing process was tough — for my ego.
+As a debut author, I had no idea how much my original piece would be changed in the formal editing process to make it ready for the traditional publishing market.
+There was a learning curve, a lot of push-pull collaboration, and sometimes I still have the urge to ask for edits.

-I knew a lot of the storytelling was going to happen in the illustrations, but in the editing process, the editor wanted to make sure the story could stand alone sans illustrations.
+I knew a lot of the storytelling was going to happen in the illustrations, but during the editing process, the editor wanted to make sure the story could stand alone sans illustrations.
 We came to a good compromise.
+I brought them a song/poem and they helped me turn it into a children's book.

 I still sing the original version in song form every reading.
-It is my little “Britt’s Version” way of keeping the original poem's simplicity and flow alive.
+It is my little “Britt’s Version” way of keeping the original poem alive.
 It will be coming out soon with a cute music video and on streaming services.

 AC: Well, it sounds like people love it!